Configuring CORS in Nginx for Multiple Origins: Preflight Debugging & Exact Error Resolution

 Dynamic Origin Validation with Nginx map Directive

-Static if blocks and hardcoded add_header directives cause unpredictable header inheritance.
-The map directive evaluates $http_origin at request time.
+Static if blocks for header assignment cause unpredictable behavior in Nginx because if runs in the rewrite phase, not the header injection phase.
+The map directive evaluates $http_origin at request time before location processing.
 It safely routes trusted domains while blocking unauthorized requests.

 Implementation Rules: